ulricheck/gst-conan/readme.md

 ./gst-conan --help
 ```

-For example, create a conan package for Gstreamer `1.14.2` like this.
+For example, create several conan packages for Gstreamer `1.14.2` like this.

 ```bash
 ./gst-conan create --rev 1.14.2 --version 1.14.2 --user my_user_name --channel my_channel
 ```

+## Why does this tool exist?
+It would be great if you could just map one Meson project into one Conan package, but there is a parent Meson project
+(under [gst-build](https://github.com/GStreamer/gst-build)) which is required to tie all the Meson projects together.
+Some of the projects will not build without the parent project.

+So ... this tool builds everything in one shot using [gst-build](https://github.com/GStreamer/gst-build) and then it
+creates the Conan packages.

+## Contributions are welcome
+Your pull requests are welcome.

 ## Machine setup instructions